310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 The older she grows, the less curious she gets…!
 A true shame!

-But anyway… sooo your buddy is your Super Sentai figurines, huh?
+But anyway… sooo your buddy is your Super Sentai figures, huh?
 {% endbubble %}

 {% bubble Chiaki %}